milesroberts-123/poolseq-kmers/README.md

 * count k-mers with kmc

+* use smudgeplot to get k-mers that differ at central base pair

-* pair up k-mers that differ by one bp to identify mutations, calculate allele frequencies
+* calculate minor allele frequencies based on minor k-mer coverage

+* map k-mer coverages back to actual sequences using seqkit

 ## parameters